DeveloperMaris/ToolReleases/fastlane/README.md

 ```
 fastlane mac compress
 ```
-Creates zip file with the application and provides the necessary name format (which is used by the Sparkle framework)
+Create zip file with the application and provides the necessary name format (which is used by the Sparkle framework).
-### mac release
+### mac release_hash
 ```
-fastlane mac release
+fastlane mac release_hash
 ```
-Do all the necessary things to prepare a new release
+Return sha-256 hash from the application zip file.
+This is necessary for the Homebrew version.

 ----